Week 43 – A Tiny Habit with Big Impact

 At the start of the year, I focused on the foundations, nutrition, movement, and hydration.
 It was the beginning of what has turned out to be one of the most extraordinary years of my life.
 I don’t say that lightly.

-The shifts I have experienced,physically, emotionally, energetically, have been nothing short of transformational.
+The shifts I have experienced, physically, emotionally, and energetically, have been nothing short of transformational.
 I am not the same person I was 10 months ago.

 My body feels stronger.
 My energy is more vibrant.
 My mind is calmer and more centred.